supabase/walrus/README.md

             ',',
-            case when bool_or(pubinsert) then 'insert' else null end, case when bool_or(pubupdate) then 'update' else null end, case when bool_or(pubdelete) then 'delete' else null end, case when bool_or(pubtruncate) then 'truncate' else null end ) as w2j_actions,
+            case when bool_or(pubinsert) then 'insert' else null end, case when bool_or(pubupdate) then 'update' else null end, case when bool_or(pubdelete) then 'delete' else null end ) as w2j_actions,
         string_agg(realtime.quote_wal2json(format('%I.%I', schemaname, tablename)::regclass), ',') w2j_add_tables
     from